-Joe was suspected of planning to wipe out Gambino and Luchese to become ?capo ti tutti capi? but a soon to be Boss; Joe Colombo got the word to Gambino.
-Hence, Bonanno was ?kidnapped? and a deal was stuck that he would retire and leave behind the familia he built.
+Joe was suspected of planning to wipe out Gambino and Luchese to become capo ti tutti capi but a soon to be Boss; Joe Colombo got the word to Gambino.
+Hence, Bonanno was “kidnapped” and a deal was struck that he would retire and leave behind the familia he built.
 This he did and left for Arizona.
 Vito was convicted of a drug charge and ended up dying in prison.
-The narcotics charge of course was arranged by Gambino.
+The narcotics charge, of course, was arranged by Gambino.

 Around this time it was the early 70’s and things were due to really change for the Mafia.
 A war broke out between the boss of the Profaci clan and a rebel crew within the family.
 The Gallo brothers were against the boss Joe Profaci who short-changed them in a huge way.
 The war went on for a few years leaving many casualties.
 Then Profaci died and Joe Colombo was installed as the new boss by Gambino as a reward for his informing on Bonanno.
 Yet Colombo was just as much a cheapskate as Profaci was and another war broke out.

 The Gallo’s lost the war and most of the men were taken in by the Genovese family headed by Anthony Salerno, but actually run by Vincent Gigante, the same Gigante who shot Frank Costello but merely injured him and caused him to retire from the Mafia.
 The Colombo’s weren’t the only ones with issues.
 Soon in the middle of the 70’s the Bonanno’s received a huge blow.
 The government began to get smarter and use new laws and operatives to go undercover and shed a huge beacon on the; who, what, where, and how of the Mafia.